Roman Egypt: Later Roman Egypt (4th–7th centuries)

 Arcadius' son and successor Theodosius II's long reign (r.
 402–450) saw the unrest generated by the bishop Cyril of Alexandria; he was opposed to the doctrines of Nestorius, bishop of Constantinople, in relation to the title Mother of God (Theotokos).
 The faction of Cyril, aided by Shenoute, prevailed, and Nestorius, having been denounced at the 431 Council of Ephesus, was banished in 435 to the Kharga Oasis in the Western Desert.
 The see of Alexandria's bishop reached the zenith of its influence in 449, when under Dioscorus I (r.
 444–454/458) it successfully defended the doctrines of Eutyches at the Second Council of Ephesus against the positions of Dioscorus' rival bishops, Leo I of Rome and Flavian of Constantinople.

 The Blemmyes continued to attack Roman Egypt, though they were romanticized by pagans for their resistance to the Christians.
 Olympiodorus of Thebes wrote a positive account of them after a visit in c.
 425. In 451, the emperor Marcian (r.
 450–457) arrived at a peace treaty with the Blemmyes which allowed them the use of the temple at Philae annually and permitted them to use (and return) the temples' cult statues for oracular purposes.

 Marcian however, convened the 451 Council of Chalcedon, overturning the conclusions of the Second Council of Ephesus, condemning Dioscorus and sending him into exile.
 The resultant, and lasting, schism between the Coptic Church and the state church of the Roman Empire dates from this time.
 Proterius was appointed bishop in Dioscorus' stead.
 When the Alexandrians heard of the accession of Marcian's successor Leo I, they tore apart the hated Proterius and replaced him with their own nomination, Timothy II, whose election was not recognized by either Leo or his successor and son-in-law Zeno.
-When Leo's brother-in-law Basiliscus seized Zeno's throne in 475, his monophysitism enabled a thaw in relations between Alexandria and the eastern imperial capital, but Zeno's recovery of Constantinople the following year resumed the hostility.
+When Leo's brother-in-law Basiliscus seized Zeno's throne in 475, his miaphysitism enabled a thaw in relations between Alexandria and the eastern imperial capital, but Zeno's recovery of Constantinople the following year resumed the hostility.
 Zeno's attempt to repair relations between Rome, Constantinople and Alexandria resulted in his own excommunication by the bishop of Rome, Felix III, and beginning the Acacian schism.